marcinkaczor/Sknerus/README.md

 # Sknerus
-A simple application designed for an accounting firm
+A simple application designed for an accounting firm.